How to Keep Chickens Cool With a DIY Swamp Cooler

 A chicken coop swamp cooler is inexpensive to make, and in most cases, it should cost you less than $50 for materials.
 You may already have everything you need to make one at home or in your yard.
 They are a great option for a chicken coop because they use less energy than an air conditioner, and a swamp cooler is safe to have in the coop because it’s only made up of a small fan and water pump.

-This type of swamp cooler will work best for chicken coops in dry climates, but you may not find it as effective for cooling your chickens in humid climates as excess moisture in the air can interfere with cooling.
+This type of swamp cooler will work best for how to keep chickens cool in coops in dry climates, but you may not find it as effective for how to keep your chickens cool in humid climates as excess moisture in the air can interfere with cooling.

 The Build